There are a lot of customer support and satisfaction metrics out there.

 Also known as net promoter score, NPS is one of the easiest feedback methods to implement right off the bat.

-NPS is calculated using answers to this question:
+The NPS calculation uses the answers to this question:

-How likely is it that you would recommend our company/product/service to a friend or colleague?
+How likely are you to recommend our company/product/service to a friend or colleague?

 The answer is a scale of 1 to 10, with 10 being “extremely likely”, and 0 being “not at all likely”.

-Most NPS surveys also include a comment box after the rating, to explain the score if the customer wants to.
-This is an excellent source of additional and more accurate feedback.
+Most NPS surveys also include a comment box after the rating – to give the respondent a change to explain the score if they want to..
+This is an excellent source of additional and more accurate customer feedback.

 Here’s an example of our NPS in action: